rbeccapotter/VPD_CBS-TRK-Vaccine_Preventable_Disease_Case_Based_Surveillance/docs/vpd_cbs_tracker_design.md

 ## Introduction

+The integrated Vaccine Preventable Disease (VPD) Case Based Surveillance (CBS) system is designed to:
+1. Facilitate integrated reporting of nine (9) vaccine-preventable diseases in an electronic system
+2. Link laboratory results with clinical diagnoses and case investigation forms for a suspected case
-The integrated Vaccine Preventable Disease (VPD) Case Based Surveillance (CBS) system is designed to facilitate reporting of nine (9) vaccine-preventable diseases in an electronic system, link laboratory results with the case file, generate automated alerts of possible diseease outbreaks based on thresholds, and facilitate analysis of case-based data alongside aggregated facility-based reporting to inform action.
-The integrated disease surveillance strategy has been adopted widely in recent decades to promote rational and efficient use of resources by streanlining common surveillance activities and functions ([WHO](https://apps.who.int/iris/bitstream/handle/10665/325015/WHO-AF-WHE-CPI-05.2019-eng.pdf)).
+3. Generate automated alerts of possible diseease outbreaks based on thresholds
+4. Improve analysis of case-based data alongside aggregated facility-based reporting to inform action

+The integrated disease surveillance strategy has been adopted widely in recent decades to promote rational and efficient use of resources by streamlining common surveillance activities and functions ([WHO](https://apps.who.int/iris/bitstream/handle/10665/325015/WHO-AF-WHE-CPI-05.2019-eng.pdf)).
 An integrated information system design approach to case-based disease surveillance in DHIS2 capitalizes on the similarities of surveillance functions across different diseases such as case notification, sample collection, reporting, analysis and interpretation, feedback, and action -- often carried out in countries using the same structures, processes and personnel.
-The case-based package is designed to be implemented alongside the aggregate disease surveillance (IDSR) package for weekly/routine reporting of suspected cases and/or syndromes from health facilities on related vaccine-preventable and epidemic-prone diseases.
+The case-based package is designed to be implemented alongside the aggregate disease surveillance package for weekly/routine reporting of suspected cases, conditionsand/or syndromes from health facilities on related vaccine-preventable and epidemic-prone diseases.

 The integrated VPD case-based system in DHIS2 has several advantages over traditionally centralized (national level) reporting into disease-specific forms:
 1. Integrated system across diseases: All reported diseases being included in one place, rather than managing and merging different databases for entry, analysis and administration.
 This approach is more sustainable in most settings, as a single database can be managed across diseases.